How to eat low carb as a vegan

 People typically choose a plant-based way of eating for health, environmental, or ethical reasons.
 For some or all of these same reasons, vegans do not use animal products, including clothing and other items made from animals, like wool, leather, or suede.

 2. Why combine vegan and low carb?

 Eating both low-carb and vegan may sound strange at first.
 Vegan diets have no animal products and may be relatively low in fat while being high in carbs.
-Keto or low-carb diets typically include animal products that provide plenty of fat with minimal carbs.
+Keto or low-carb diets typically include animal products and provide plenty of fat with very few carbs.

-But you can stay vegan while experiencing the benefits of living a low carb life.
-One of these benefits is experiencing less hunger, which can lead to greater weight loss compared to other diets.2 Other low carb benefits are better control of diabetes and insulin resistance, blood pressure reduction, and many others you can read about in our guide to the science of low carb and keto.3
+But you can stay vegan while experiencing the benefits of living a low-carb life.
+One of these benefits is feeling less hungry, which can lead to greater weight loss compared to other diets.2

 Note: We don’t think that eating animal products is necessarily unhealthy.
-Learn more: Guide to red meat — is it healthy?
-We do, however, want to help everyone, no matter why they choose to eat or not eat meat.
+You can learn more about this in our guide to red meat.
+However, we do want to help everyone, whether they choose to eat meat or not.

 Research on low-carb vegan diets

-Well-planned vegan diets based on healthy whole foods can provide adequate protein and most, although not all, of the vitamins and minerals needed for good health.4
+Well-planned vegan diets based on nutritious whole foods can provide adequate protein and most, although not all, of the vitamins and minerals needed for good health.4

 Do a quick search online and you’ll see inspirational stories from people who successfully follow a low-carb or keto vegan lifestyle, including one from spine surgeon Carrie Diulus, who has type 1 diabetes.